Visual1mpact/Paradox_AntiCheat/docs/Commands_Features/utility.md

 - Large databases may result in truncated output in the form for readability and performance.
 - Useful for checking database sizes, pointer structure, and detecting chunked entries.

-## :doublejump
+## doublejump
 ### At A Glance
-The `:doublejump` command toggles a utility that allows players to perform an additional jump while in mid-air.
+The `doublejump` command toggles a utility that allows players to perform an additional jump while in mid-air.
 This feature is designed for high performance and includes safety checks to prevent fall damage associated with its use.

 ?> Required Clearance Level To Execute: `4`